Generalized spin representations: Introduction

 \section{Introduction}

-During the last decade the family of Kac--Moody algebras $E_{n}(\RR)$ has received considerable attention because of its importance in M-theory \cite{de2006kac}, \cite{gebert}, \cite{Kleinschmidt/Nicolai/Palmkvist}, \cite{palmkvist2009exceptional}, \cite{west2001e11}.
-By \cite{DamourKleinschmidtNicolai}, \cite{deBuylHenneauxPaulot} the (so-called) maximal compact subalgebra $\mathfrak k=\Fix \omega$ of the real split Kac--Mooody algebra $\mathfrak g=E_{10}(\RR)$ with respect to the Cartan--Chevalley involution $\omega$ admits a 32-dimensional complex representation which extends the spin representation of its regular subalgebra $\mathfrak{so}_{10}(\RR)$.
-This implies that the (infinite-dimensional) Lie algebra $\mathfrak k$ has a non-trivial finite-dimensional quotient, in fact a semisimple finite-dimensional quotient (see Corollary \ref{semisimplequotient} below).
-In contrast, maximal compact subalgebras of finite-dimensional simple real Lie algebras are either simple or a direct sum of two isomorphic simple algebras.\\
+During the last decade the family of Kac--Moody algebras of type $E_{n}(\RR)$ has received considerable attention because of its importance in M-theory \cite{de2006kac}, \cite{gebert}, \cite{Kleinschmidt/Nicolai/Palmkvist}, \cite{palmkvist2009exceptional}, \cite{west2001e11}.
+By \cite{DamourKleinschmidtNicolai}, \cite{deBuylHenneauxPaulot} the (so-called) maximal compact subalgebra $\mathfrak k=\Fix \omega$ of the real split Kac--Moody algebra $\mathfrak g=\mathfrak{g}(E_{10})(\RR)$ with respect to the Cartan--Chevalley involution $\omega$ admits a 32-dimensional complex representation which extends the spin representation of its regular subalgebra $\mathfrak{so}_{10}(\RR)$.
+This implies that the (infinite-dimensional) Lie algebra $\mathfrak k$ has a non-trivial finite-dimensional quotient, in fact a semisimple finite-dimensional quotient (see Theorem~\ref{Mainexistencetheorem}).
+Since $\mathfrak k$ is anisotropic with respect to the invariant bilinear form of the Kac--Moody algebra $\mathfrak{g}$, it actually contains an ideal isomorphic to this finite-dimensional quotient.

-In this paper we show that the existence of non-trivial semisimple finite-dimensional representations is not peculiar to the maximal compact subalgebra of $E_{10}(\mathbb{R})$ but is shared by all maximal compact subalgebras of simply laced Kac--Moody algebras over arbitrary fields of characteristic $0$.
-To this end we introduce the notion of a generalized spin representation (Definition \ref{genspinrep} below), which we inductively show to exist for arbitrary simply laced diagrams (Theorem~\ref{MainThm} below) and which, in the case of formally real fields, affords a reductive and often even a semisimple image (Corollary~\ref{imagereductive} below). \\
+In this article we show that the existence of non-trivial finite-dimensional representations is not peculiar to the maximal compact subalgebra of $\mathfrak{g}(E_{10})(\mathbb{R})$ but is shared by all maximal compact subalgebras of symmetrizable Kac--Moody algebras over arbitrary fields of characteristic $0$.
+To this end we introduce the notion of a generalized spin representation (Definitions \ref{genspinrep} and \ref{genspinrep2}), which we inductively show to exist for arbitrary symmetrizable Kac-Moody algebras and which, in the case of formally real fields, affords a compact, whence reductive, and often even a semisimple image (Theorem~\ref{Mainexistencetheorem}).

+Our results presented in this article are generalizations of the results concerning the $\frac{1}{2}$-spin representations described in \cite{DamourKleinschmidtNicolai}, \cite{deBuylHenneauxPaulot}.
+The key observation is Remark~\ref{characterization} that in the simply-laced case a $\frac{1}{2}$-spin representation can be described by linear operators $A_i$ for each vertex $i$ of the diagram that satisfy \begin{enumerate} \item[(i)] $A_i^2 = -\frac{1}{4} \cdot \id$, \item[(ii)] $A_iA_j = A_jA_i$, if the vertices $i$, $j$ do not form an edge of the diagram, \item[(iii)] $A_iA_j=-A_jA_i$, if the vertices $i$, $j$ form an edge of the diagram. \end{enumerate} On the other hand, the $\frac{3}{2}$-spin representations of \cite{DamourKleinschmidtNicolai}, \cite{deBuylHenneauxPaulot} and the $\frac{5}{2}$- and $\frac{7}{2}$-spin representations of \cite{Kleinschmidt/Nicolai} are still elusive, as the algebraic identities that need to be satisfied by the corresponding linear operators are more involved.